stanford-ssi/habmc-tutorials/ruby/ruby-01.md

 Run `docker build -t ruby-tutorial .`
 This builds the docker container (`-t ruby-tutorial` tags it with the name ruby-tutorial, and `.` just means build the current directory).
 This might take a long time to run the first time, but you only will need to run it once.

+**For Ubuntu Users Only:** Make sure to include sudo before the docker commands or they will not work

 ## Run the thing!
 ```bash